git/git.github.io/rev_news/drafts/edition-65.md

   on [a whenisgood pool](http://whenisgood.net/9z2diyy) by Thursday, July 30th.

-* Junio Hamano, the Git maintainer has renamed the `pu` branch of git.git to `seen`.
+* Junio Hamano, the Git maintainer, has renamed the `pu` branch of git.git to `seen`.
 This has been done to use a more meaningful name and make room for topics from those contributors whose two-letter name abbreviation needs to be 'pu'.
 This was announced in